-Kasia’s interests lie at the nexus between social and ecological sciences, with the aim of improving biodiversity conservation to benefit both people and nature.
-Having begun her academic journey with a BSc in Biology with Hons. in Zoology from Edinburgh University, she then did an interdisciplinary MSc in conservation science at Oxford University and recently completed a doctorate at Lancaster University.
-In her PhD, she studied psychological connection with nature among farmers in the Brazilian Amazon, questioning entrenched believes about the origin and importance of intrinsic caring for nature as a motivation for conserving biodiversity.
+Kasia is an interdisciplinary conservation scientist.
+Her interests lie at the nexus between social and ecological sciences, with the aim of improving biodiversity conservation to benefit both people and nature.
+Having begun her academic journey with a BSc in Biology with Hons. in Zoology from Edinburgh University, she then did an interdisciplinary MSc in conservation science at Oxford University and later completed a doctorate at Lancaster University.
+In her PhD, she studied psychological connection with nature and values among farmers in the Brazilian Amazon, questioning entrenched beliefs about the origin and importance of intrinsic caring for nature as a motivation for conserving biodiversity.
+Currently, she’s working as a postdoc at Anglia Ruskin University, studying the perceived impacts of rewilding on farmers in the UK.
 A native of Poland, she has experience working in temperate and tropical environments in Europe, Latin America, Asia and Africa.
 Her mini-superpower involves learning new languages fast and in her free time she enjoys (with varying level of success) drawing, swing dancing, lino-cutting, photography, and all sorts of nature-based activities.